 }

-// Play sounds based on tag
+// Play a sound depending on the tag

-if (other.tag == "Good") {
+if (other.tag == "Good")

 audioSource.PlayOneShot(okSound);

-} else if (other.tag == "Bad") {
+else if (other.tag == "Bad")

 audioSource.PlayOneShot(boomSound);